starranuk/dice-game/README.md

 **Acknowledgements**
  - Nicola Tarran for original idea and proof reading.
- - This project was inspired by the Code Institute Love Maths walk through by
- - AJGreaves and includes altered code and methods used in that tutorial.
+ - This project was inspired by the Code Institute Love Maths walk through by AJ Greaves and includes altered code and methods used from that tutorial.
 * The writing data to the DOM and the inclusion of SweetAlerts was suggested by my tutor Brian Macharia.
  - W3Schools - for code and snippets